yt-project/yt/doc/source/examining/loading_data.rst

                   'CH3CH2CHO': (218.284256, 'GHz'),
                   'CH3NH2': (218.40956, 'GHz')}
   slab_width = (0.05, "GHz")
-  output_fn = create_spectral_slabs("intensity_cube.fits",
+  ds = create_spectral_slabs("intensity_cube.fits",
                                     slab_centers, slab_width,
-                                    output_filename="lines.fits",
-                                    sclobber=True)
+                                    nan_mask=0.0)

-This dataset can then be loaded up in yt, and the different slabs will be different fields, with the field names taken from the keys in ``slab_centers``.
+All keyword arguments to `create_spectral_slabs` are passed on to `load` when creating the dataset (see :ref:`additional_fits_options` above).
+In the returned dataset, the different slabs will be different fields, with the field names taken from the keys in ``slab_centers``.
 The WCS coordinates on the spectral axis are reset so that the center of the domain along this axis is zero, and the left and right edges of the domain along this axis are :math:`\pm` ``0.5*slab_width``.

 Examples of Using FITS Data